Annika Sörenstam

-In 2003, she achieved a career grand slam, winning, at least once in her career, each of the four tournaments recognized as major championships during the main part of her career.
+In 2003, she joined an elite club, completing the career grand slam with victories at each of the four majors so recognized during her prime.
+Also in 2003, Sörenstam competed in the Bank of America Colonial tournament to become the first woman to play in a PGA Tour event since 1945.

-Despite retiring from regular tournament golf in 2008, as of the end of 2022, she still topped the LPGA's career money list with earnings of over $22 million—over $2 million ahead of her nearest rival while playing 187 fewer events.

-The winner of a record eight Player of the Year awards, and six Vare Trophies given to the LPGA player with the lowest seasonal scoring average, she is the only female golfer to shoot a 59 in competition.
-She holds various all-time scoring records including the lowest season scoring average: 68.6969 in 2004.

 Representing Europe in the Solheim Cup on eight occasions between 1994 and 2007, Sörenstam was the event's all-time leading points earner until her record was surpassed by England's Laura Davies during the 2011 Solheim Cup.
 Sörenstam also was captain of the 2017 European Solheim Cup team.

-In 2003, Sörenstam played in the Bank of America Colonial tournament to become the first woman to play in a PGA Tour event since 1945.
+Despite retiring from regular tournament golf in 2008, as of the end of 2022, she still topped the LPGA's career money list with earnings of over $22 million—over $2 million ahead of her nearest rival while playing 187 fewer events.
+After turning 50, she came back from her retirement and added a win in the 2021 U.S. Senior Women's Open.

+The winner of a record eight Player of the Year awards, and six Vare Trophies given to the LPGA player with the lowest seasonal scoring average, she still holds various all-time scoring records including the lowest season scoring average: 68.6969 in 2004.
+Sörenstam is the only female golfer to shoot a 59 in competition.

 On 7 January 2021, she received the Presidential Medal of Freedom from President Donald Trump.

 Childhood and amateur career

 She was born in Bro near Stockholm, Sweden.
 Sörenstam's father Tom was an IBM executive and her mother Gunilla worked in a bank.
-Her younger sister Charlotta, also became a professional golfer and LPGA Tour winner, and, after her playing career, coached at her sister's academy.
+Her younger sister Charlotta also became a professional golfer and LPGA Tour winner, and, after her playing career, coached at her sister's academy.
 Annika and Charlotta Sörenstam became the first two sisters to both win $1 million on the LPGA Tour.

 As a child, Sörenstam was a talented all-around athlete.
 She was a nationally ranked junior tennis player, played association football (soccer) in her hometown team Bro IK, and was such a good skier that the coach of the Swedish national ski team suggested the family move to northern Sweden to improve her skiing year round.